-Benefits Assessment Support helps adults experiencing mental health difficulties, living in the London boroughs of Bromley, Lewisham or Greenwich, to prepare for and attend benefits assessments.
+Benefits Assessment Support helps adults who live in the London boroughs of Bromley, Lewisham or Greenwich and are experiencing mental health difficulties to prepare for and attend benefits assessments.

 Challenges of Benefits Assessments

-Many people find attending benefits assessments alone difficult, with increased anxiety, on top of existing mental health and physical conditions.
+Many people find attending benefits assessments alone difficult, causing increased anxiety on top of existing mental health and physical conditions.

 It can be difficult to find someone to go to assessments with you for support.
-This can make it difficult to explain the full impact of mental health problems on you to assessors.
+This can make it challenging to explain the full impact of mental health problems on you to the assessors.

-In many cases, people are not awarded benefits they need for everyday living, and often need to go through a lengthy process of appeal, whilst experiencing financial hardship and deteriorating health.
+In many cases, people are not awarded the benefits they need for everyday living, and often need to go through a lengthy process of appeal while experiencing financial hardship and, possibly, deteriorating health.

 You don’t need to go through your benefits assessment alone.